Machine guarding safety tips | Tech Ehs

 9. Never walk away from a machine until all the parts have stopped moving

-It’s important to explain and make clear to an employee during training that a machine is not necessarily at rest just because it’s been switched off.
+It’s essential to explain and make clear to an employee during training that a machine is not necessarily at rest just because it’s been switched off.
 Some parts continue to move, such as fans, cooling elements, rollers, gears, and rotating parts, and may constitute hazardous pinch points.

-No machine should be left unattended even if there is any part moving.
+No machine should be left unattended, even if there is any part moving.

 Safety Animation videos